george-hawkins/arf-drone/transmitter-getting-started.md

 If you can see you're transmitters SD card via USB connection as described above then just copy the appropriate `.frk` file to the `FIRMWARE` directory on the card (otherwise if you disabled _massstorage_ then turn off the transmitter, pop out the card and copy the file on directly from your computer).

 Once you've disconnected USB (or reinsterted the SD card) restart the transmitter in normal mode and navigate to the contents of the SD card (as described above).
 Navigate to `FIRMWARE` and select the `.frk` file that you just copied on (it should have a name like `XJT_LBT_build161214.frk` or the same without `LBT` for the US).
-Select it and press ENTER, i.e. press the dial.
+Select it and press _ENTER_, i.e. press the dial.
 You should see a popup with various options - select _Flash int module_ and a progress bar will appear indicating that it's being written.

 Oddly the process just finishes without any confirmation (if there had been a problem though it would have told you) and there appears to be no way to query the XJT firmware version via OpenTX - you just have to trust that it's been done (I've confirmed this on the [OpenTX chat channel](https://opentx.rocket.chat/channel/OpenTX_General?msg=mszoW8QwiAirmFfvy)).